gitbls/sdm/Docs/Disk-Encryption.md

 * Updates the initramfs configuration to enable encrypting rootfs (primarily `bash` and `sdmcryptfs`)
 * Builds the updated initramfs with encryption support
 * Updates /boot/firmware/cmdline.txt, /etc/crypttab, and /etc/fstab for an encrypted rootfs
-* If sdm-cryptconfig was run via the cryptroot sdm plugin, it will automatically reboot the system
+* If sdm-cryptconfig was run via the cryptroot sdm plugin or if `--reboot` specified, the system will automatically reboot
   * If not, reboot the system manually when you are ready to proceed

 ### sdm-cryptconfig Switches